CFMI-FM: History

-CFMI first signed on in early 1970.
-Over the years, the station added FM transmitters in most of British Columbia.
-On July 26, 2011, CFMI received Canadian Radio-television and Telecommunications Commission (CRTC) approval by increasing New Westminster's transmitter to the average effective radiated power (ERP) from 37,000 to 53,000 watts (maximum ERP from 75,000 to 100,000 watts), by decreasing the effective height of antenna above average terrain from 686 to 386.4 meters and by relocating its transmitter.
+Over the years, the station added booster transmitters in most of British Columbia.
+After experiencing technical difficulties related to the location of its main transmitter, CFMI received Canadian Radio-television and Telecommunications Commission (CRTC) approval on July 26, 2011, to relocate that transmitter.
+The antenna's height above average terrain (HAAT) was reduced from 686 to 386.4 metres in the process.
+At the same time, its average effective radiated power (ERP) was increased from 37,000 to 53,000 watts (maximum ERP changing from 75,000 to 100,000 watts).

-HD Programming
+HD programming

 On October 13, 2015, CFMI-HD was launched as the first Canadian HD service west of Ontario: